Concept

 The list of concepts appears.

-The Browse button displays the card of each concept, with its description and usage contexts.
+button displays the card of each concept, with its description and usage contexts.

 To create a concept: